 - Criminal charges that resulted in an acquittal or not guilty verdict

-- Offenses for which you successfully completed pretrial diversion
+- Offenses for which you have completed pretrial diversion

 - Criminal charges that were dismissed